mdbootstrap/TW-Elements/README.md

 * the scrollbar-x must have `bottom` or `top`, and the scrollbar-y must have `right` or `left`.

-Please keep in mind that perfect-scrollbar won't completely emulate native scrolls.
-Scroll hooking is generally considered as a bad practice, and perfect-scrollbar should be used carefully.
-Unless custom scroll is really needed, using native scroll is recommended.
+Finally, scroll hooking is generally considered as a bad practice, and perfect-scrollbar should be used carefully.
+Unless custom scroll is really needed, using browser-native scroll is always recommended.

+## Caveats

+perfect-scrollbar emulates some scrolls, but not all of the kinds.
+It also *does not* work in some situations.
+You can find these cases in [Caveats](https://github.com/utatti/perfect-scrollbar/wiki/Caveats).
+Basically, items listed in the caveats are hacky to implement and may not be implemented in the future.
+If the features are really needed, please consider using browser-native scroll.

 ## How to use